AMarsh00/TopologicalNodes/README.md

 ### Using the Module

-If the compiled `.pyd` or `.so` file is in the same directory as your script, just import it like any other module:
+If the compiled `.pyd` or `.so` file is in the same directory as your script, just import it:

 ```python
 import LooseTopologicalNode